-The current members of the audit committee are Richmond Graham, Gregory Melchior and Mark Ayranto.
-Gregory Melchior and Richmond Graham are independent members of the audit committee as contemplated by NI 52-110.
-Mark Ayranto is not an independent member of the audit committee as he is an officer of the Corporation.
+The current members of the audit committee are Richmond Graham, Jay Collins and Mark Ayranto.
+Mark Ayranto and Richmond Graham are independent members of the audit committee as contemplated by NI 52-110.
 All audit committee members are considered to be financially literate.